anjjriit/view-maker/README.md

 When using plain as the template type, you get the view folder and and the 4 view files.
 In each file, you get the extends directive and a single \<h1> tag,
-for example in create.blade.php, you would see:
+for example in create.blade.php, if you input Widget as your model, you would see:

 "This is your Widget Create page"